neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart1.md

 [Wikipedia](https://en.wikipedia.org/wiki/Unicode) calls it a standard that can be implemented by different character encodings.
 I find that definition, while succinct, too abstract.
 Instead, I prefer to think of it like this:

 > Imagine you have a giant alphabet.
 It can support over 1 million characters.
 It is a superset of every language known to humankind.
 It can support made-up languages.
 It contains every bizarre symbol you can think of.
 It has emojis.
 And all that only fills about 15% of its character set.
-There is space for so much more to be added.
-It's impractical to have a keyboard that has button combinations for over 1 million different characters.
+There is space for much more to be added.
+However, it's impractical to have a keyboard that has button combinations for over 1 million different characters.
 The keyboard I'm using right now has 47 buttons dedicated to typeable characters.
 With the `Shift` key that number is doubled.
 That's nowhere close to 1 million though.
 There needs to be some way to use the characters in this alphabet!

 > In order to make this alphabet usable we're going to put it in a giant dictionary.
 A normal dictionary would map words to their respective definitions.
 In this special dictionary we'll have numbers mapping to all these characters.
-So to type the character you want, you will type the number for it.
-And then it will be someone else's job to replace those numbers with the characters they map to in the dictionary.
+So to produce the character you want, you will type the corresponding number for it.
+And then it will be someone else's job to replace those numbers with the characters that they map to in the dictionary.
 Just as the words are in alphabetical order, the numbers will be in ascending order.
 And for the characters not yet filled in, we'll just have a blank entry next to the unused numbers.

 This is Unicode in a nutshell.
 It's a dictionary that supports an alphabet of over [1.1 million characters](https://stackoverflow.com/questions/27415935/does-unicode-have-a-defined-maximum-number-of-code-points#27416004).
 It does so through an abstraction called a code point.
 Every character has a [unique code point](https://unicode-table.com/en/).
 For example, `a` has a code point of `U+0061`. `b` has a code point of `U+0062`.
 And `c` has a code point of `U+0063`.
 Notice a pattern? `61` is the hex value for the character `a` in ASCII, and `U+0061` is the code point for `a` in Unicode.
 I'll come back to this point in the UTF-8 section.